4 August 2017

 The summer school will be co-located with the 13th International Conference for Cognitive Neuroscience

 more information about the teachers, preliminary program, and application can be found on the official website

 Andrew Heathcote (University of Tasmania)

 PhD students/postdocs with a stated interest in applying model-based neuroscience of decision-making

-EUR 100: The summer school is only 100 euro, however, we ask that students make their own housing arrangements.
-Space is limited, therefore we ask that you provide a statement of interest.
-We will base selection of students based on the relevance of the summer school to their research.
+EUR 400: The registration fee for the summer school is € 400 (depending on availability of spots, on site-registration is also possible for € 500).
+Participants should make their own housing arrangements.
+Space is limited, therefore we ask participants to provide a statement of interest.
+We will select participants based on the relevance of the summer school to their research.